joaomsa/joaomsa.github.io/_posts/2013-10-22-spotting_deployment_regressions_like_a_boss.markdown

 :100644 100644 8aece6...6462d 00899...332cf M    Gemfile.lock
 bisect run success
 ```
-Now that we've found our first broken commit a quick diff will point out what changed and ended up breaking.
+Now that we've found our first broken commit a quick diff will point out what caused our breakage.